 Minecraft is undoubtedly one of the most popular games in the world.
 After its release, Minecraft birthed a new kind of gaming genre called sandbox games, where players could create, modify, or destroy their environment.
-And today, you can play a number of sandbox games like Minecraft.
-For those unaware, Minecraft is available on a multitude of platforms, including Windows, macOS, Linux, Android, iOS, and the best consoles out there.
-However, even after many years, the game has not been developed for Google’s Chrome OS.
-But there is nothing to worry about as Chrome OS now supports Android and Linux.
-That means you can install and play Minecraft on your Chromebook without much friction.
-So, let’s go ahead and check out the steps for Minecraft installation on Chromebook.
+After years of anticipation, Minecraft developer Mojang has finally extended support for ChromeOS.
+This means you can install and play Minecraft on your Chromebook officially without much friction.
+So, let’s check out the steps for Minecraft installation on Chromebook.

-Install Minecraft Education Edition on Chromebook (Play Store Required)
+Install Minecraft Education Edition on Your Chromebook

-2. Open the Play Store, search for Minecraft: Education Edition (Free) and install the game.
+1. Open the Play Store, search for Minecraft: Education Edition (Free) and install the game.
 That’s it.

-3. Keep in mind that students have 10 free logins.
+2. Keep in mind that students have 10 free logins.
 Post that, you will have to buy a subscription using the link here.
 Moreover, you will have to use your school account to log in to Minecraft.

-Install Minecraft: Java Edition on Chromebook (Linux Support Required)
+Install Minecraft: Java Edition on Your Chromebook

-4. Now, run the below command.
+3. Now, run the below command.
 This will update your Linux to the latest build.

 sudo apt-get update && sudo apt-get upgrade -y

-5. After updating the Linux build, download the Minecraft.deb file (Debian/Ubuntu) from the official website.
+4. After updating the Linux build, download the Minecraft.deb file (Debian/Ubuntu) from the official website.
 After that, move the file to the “Linux files” section inside the Files app.

-8. Next, log in with your Mojang or Microsoft account.
+7. Next, log in with your Mojang or Microsoft account.

-10. Finally, Minecraft will open up on your Chromebook and will be ready to play.
+9. Finally, Minecraft will open up on your Chromebook and will be ready to play.
 Simply click on “Play Demo World” and off you go to the gameplay.

 sudo apt-get install default-jdk -y